vanomarb/nyaa-scraper-stremio-addon/README.md

 Instead of trying all variants sequentially, it uses an **early-stop pattern**: it tests queries one by one and stops as soon as it finds results, then caches that entire group for future requests.
 This means subsequent searches using any of those titles will instantly hit the cache without re-scraping.

-**Episode Filtering**
+**Smart Episode Matching**
 Automatically detects episode numbers from torrent titles and matches them to what you're watching.
+Handles Japanese, Chinese, and Korean naming conventions and corrects common parsing mistakes.
+For multi-file batch torrents, the addon shows estimated per-episode file sizes instead of the full pack size.

+**Resolution Filtering**
+Choose which video resolutions to allow (4K, 1440p, 1080p, 720p, 480p).
+Unwanted resolutions are excluded from results entirely, so you only see streams matching your quality preferences.

+**P2P Direct Streaming**
+An optional P2P mode lets you watch without Real-Debrid.
+Magnet links are enriched with DHT trackers for fast peer discovery, reducing connection time from 30+ seconds down to 5–10 seconds.

 **Real-Debrid Integration**
 - Shows `[RD+]` for cached torrents → instant playback